redpanda-data/connect/website/docs/components/processors/cached.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Cache the output of one or more processors.
-This is especially useful when processing messages is expensive.
+Cache the result of applying one or more processors to messages identified by a key.
+If the key already exists within the cache the contents of the message will be replaced with the cached result instead of applying the processors.
+This component is therefore useful in situations where an expensive set of processors need only be executed periodically.

-Introduced in version 3.64.0.
+Introduced in version 4.3.0.

 ```yml
 # Config fields, showing default values